IsWaFF/devops/week3/readme.md

 hard day. read about bash. installed arch on pc.[rice](https://github.com/sansroot/hypr-dots/tree/lavender?tab=readme-ov-file).
 It took me like 2 hours

 ## 5 dec.
 writed some bash scripts but fogot to upload they here because fall asleap.
+Added.